ishanpranav/rebus/Design.md

 Each has the _capacity_ to carry at most one unit of _cargo_  at any moment.

-A player may order a spacecraft to _jettison_ its cargo at any time.
+A player may order a group of spacecraft (_fleet_) to _jettison_ its cargo at any time.
 Jettisoned units of cargo are destroyed.

 Although each type of cargo is uniquely identified by its _mass_, this property does not affect a spacecraft\'s ability to carry it.
 ## Navigation